-- Where practicable (depending on the ownership ratio) the structure and exterior of the property; - Where practicable (depending on the ownership ratio) all communal areas including common closes; - Internal installations which supply gas, electricity and water, excluding meters; - · All heating appliances which the Association has installed; - All sanitary ware; - All fixtures and fittings supplied by the Association; - Intercom systems, extractor fans and TV aerials; - Internal and external glass; and - Where practicable (depending on the ownership ratio) all gutters and downpipes.
+- Where practicable (depending on the ownership ratio) the structure and exterior of the property; - Where practicable (depending on the ownership ratio) all communal areas including common closes; - Internal installations which supply gas, electricity and water, excluding meters; - All heating appliances which the Association has installed: - All sanitary ware: - All fixtures and fittings supplied by the Association; - Intercom systems, extractor fans and TV aerials; - Internal and external glass; and - Where practicable (depending on the ownership ratio) all gutters and downpipes.

 If the Association is the minority owner in a tenement close, we will not have the same level of control as we would have in a tenement which is fully in our ownership.
 In practice, this can hinder remedial works or actions because we may not get the necessary support to carry out required repair works.
+The Association, as factor, may from time to time carry out works without majority agreement or without prior notification to residents, where works are considered essential and necessary to keep the building wind and water tight.